 Rhodes Park is a premier Northwest skateboarding destination with more than an acre of covered concrete skateable terrain.
-Designed by world-renowned Grindline Skateparks, the park provides a place for Treasure Valley children, teens and families of all skating abilities to learn, create, challenge and socialize.
+Designed by world-renowned Grindline Skateparks, the park provides a place for Treasure Valley children, teens, and families of all skating abilities to learn, create, challenge and socialize.
 With the success of the X Games Park Qualifier held at Rhodes in 2017, the Road to X Games will return again in June 2018.
 The J.A. and Kathryn Albertson Family Foundation, alongside the Boise Skateboard Association and the City of Boise, funded and facilitated the community collaboration and partnership.

-A $4 million lead gift to the Treasure Valley Family YMCA in 2014 will help create a first-of-its-kind, collaborative YMCA facility in south Meridian.
+A $4 million lead gift to the Treasure Valley Family YMCA is helping to create a first-of-its-kind facility in south Meridian.
 This collaborative project with the city park, healthcare system, and public school is already transforming the local community.
-The campus, which anticipates opening in early Summer 2018, will be home to a YMCA, an elementary school, an aquatics center, a gym and a park.
+The campus, which anticipates opening in early Summer 2018, will be home to a YMCA, an elementary school, a gym, and a park.
 Future plans also include the addition of an aquatics center.